 Set Results Limit.
 For content creation tasks, you can also set Confidence Threshold.

-For Pinecone or Qdrant, select the embedding provider and model in Context settings.
+For Pinecone, Qdrant, or Chroma, select the embedding provider and model in Context settings.

 Save and test the task.